 - 1. An SPVLAN tag is added to all outbound packets on the SPVLAN interface, no matter how many tags they already have.
-The switch constructs and inserts the outer tag (SPVLAN) into the packet based on the default VLAN ID and Tag Protocol Identifier (TPID, that is, the ether-type of the tag), unless otherwise defined as described under "Creating CVLAN to SPVLAN Mapping Entries" on page 163.
+The switch constructs and inserts the outer tag (SPVLAN) into the packet based on the default VLAN ID and Tag Protocol Identifier (TPID, that is, the ether-type of the tag).
 The priority of the inner tag is copied to the outer tag if it is a tagged or priority tagged packet. - 2.
 After successful source and destination lookup, the ingress process sends the packet to the switching process with two tags.
 If the incoming packet is untagged, the outer tag is an SPVLAN tag, and the inner tag is a dummy tag (8100 0000).
 If the incoming packet is tagged, the outer tag is an SPVLAN tag, and the inner tag is a CVLAN tag.